Self-harm: Treatment

 Several forms of psychosocial treatments can be used in self-harm including dialectical behavior therapy.
 Psychiatric and personality disorders are common in individuals who self-harm and as a result self-harm may be an indicator of depression and/or other psychological problems.
 As of 2021, there is little or no evidence that antidepressants, mood stabilizers, or dietary supplements reduce repetition of self-harm.
 In limited research into antipsychotics, one small trial of flupentixol found a possible reduction in repetition, while one small trial of fluphenazine found no difference between low and ultra-low doses.
 As of 2012, no clinical trials have evaluated the effects of pharmacotherapy on adolescents who self-harm.

 Emergency departments are often the first point of contact with healthcare for people who self-harm.
 As such they are crucial in supporting them and can play a role in preventing suicide.
 At the same time, according to a study conducted in England, people who self-harm often experience that they do not receive meaningful care at the emergency department.
 Both people who self-harm and staff in the study highlighted the failure of the healthcare system to support, the lack of specialist care.
 People who self-harm in the study often felt shame or being judged due to their condition, and said that being listened to and validated gave them hope.
 At the same time staff experienced frustration from being powerless to help and were afraid of being blamed if someone died by suicide.

 There are also difficulties in meeting the need of patients that self-harm in mental healthcare.
 Studies have shown that staff found the care for people who self-harm emotionally challenging and they experienced an overwhelming responsibility in preventing the patients from self-harming and the care focuses mainly on maintaining the safety for the patients, for example by removing dangerous items or physical restraint, even if it is believed to be ineffective.
 A French ethnographic study has found out that regular staff meeting for caregivers but also for parents dealing with adolescents who self-harm were especially efficient to diminish guilt and powerless feelings, as well as violent reactions denounced by those who self-harm.
-The possibility to regularly share the emotions raised by taking care of people who self-harm make it possible to move from personal and distressing self-questioning ("am I a good carer?") to professional and supportive reflection ("what makes a good carer?").